asreview/asreview/docs/source/intro/datasets.rst

 -  X = Not suported.

-\* When using Covidence it is possible to export articles in ``.ris`` format for different citation managers, such as Endnote, Mendeley, Refworks and Zotero.
+\* When using Covidence it is possible to export articles in ``.ris`` format for different citation managers, such as EndNote, Mendeley, Refworks and Zotero.
 All of these are compatible with ASReview.

 \** When exporting from Distiller and if the following error occurs ``Unable to parse string "Yes (include)" at position 0`` set the ``sort references by`` to ``Authors``.
 Then the data can be imported in ASReview.